-Oil gains trimmed as tensions on Iran strike recede - for now
+Oil charts steadier course as tensions on Iran strike ebb - for now

-TOKYO (Reuters) - Oil markets calmed after on Wednesday after prices had jumped to their highest in months in the wake of a rocket attack by Iran on American forces in Iraq that raised the specter of a spiraling conflict and disrupted crude supplies.
+TOKYO (Reuters) - Oil prices were about 1% higher on Wednesday, but well below highs hit in a frenetic start to the trading day after a rocket attack by Iran on American forces in Iraq raised the specter of a spiraling conflict and disruption to crude flows.

-Prices gave up a large part of their gains after the early surges as analysts said market tension could ease as long as oil production facilities remain unaffected by attacks.
+Prices gave up most of their gains after early surges as analysts said market tension could ease as long as oil production facilities remain unaffected by attacks.
 Tweets by U.S. President Donald Trump and Iran’s foreign minister also appeared to signal a period of calm - for now.

 Iran’s missile attack on U.S.-led forces in Iraq came early on Wednesday, hours after the funeral of Qassem Soleimani, the commander of the country’s elite Quds Force killed in a U.S. drone stroke on Jan.
 3.